alanlujan91/qe_template/sample/sample.md

 e.g., $\mathit{sov}=550$, where $\mathit{sov}$ is sum of votes.
 Abbreviations used in subscripts or superscripts should use `\mathrm`, e.g., $t_{\mathrm{max}}-t_{\mathrm{min}} =10$.
 Operator names should use `\operatorname`, e.g. $\operatorname{AR}(1)$.
 Also, note that $\emptyset$ symbol is preferred to $\varnothing$.

-## Tables and figures
+# Tables and figures

 Cross-references to labeled tables: As you can see in Table~\ref{sphericcase}
-and also in Table~\ref{parset}.
+and also in Table {ref}`parset`.

-Sample of cross-reference to figure: Figure~\ref{penG} shows that it is not easy to get something on paper.
+Sample of cross-reference to figure: Figure {ref}`penG` shows that it is not easy to get something on paper.
 Note that figures will be in grayscale in the printed version.

 :::{raw} latex